SAP/webres6/README.md

 As modern Web pages tend to be complex, this will most likely result in many resources not getting loaded/analyzed a normal browser would load.
  - No efforts are taken to hide this being a robot
  - No delayed on-scroll content loading takes place
- - Limited Cookie consent interactions are supported through plugins -  use an extension like consent-o-matic for that.
+ - Limited Cookie consent interactions are supported through plugins.
+This does not work well in practice though.
  - Because we don't have long-term cooke state, we [expect that some advertisements and analytics may not be loaded](https://doi.org/10.48550/arXiv.2506.11947).
  - No authentication/login takes place

 Without *dnsprobe*, it ignores DNS aspects: Even if this tool reports green, it is still necessary to check the whole DNS delegation chain of all hosts involved for IPv6-only realness.
-With the *dnsprobe* microservice included in the project, DNS testing is a little fragile, especially in containerized environments.
+With the *dnsprobe* microservice included in the project, DNS testing can be little fragile, especially in containerized environments.
 A tool for more thorough DNS IPv6-only testing is [ready.chair6.net](/https://ready.chair6.net/).